apache/skywalking/docs/en/setup/backend/backend-telemetry.md

 ___

+Users also could leverage the Prometheus endpoint for their own Prometheus and Grafana.

 **NOTE**: Since Apr 21, 2021, the **Grafana** project has been relicensed to **AGPL-v3**, and is no longer licensed for Apache 2.0.
 Check the LICENSE details.
 The following Prometheus + Grafana solution is optional rather than recommended.